 The Indo-Europeans who migrated into India were one of several migratory stream that, between 4000-2000 BCE, spread in all directions out of the Pontic Steppe (what is now Eastern Ukraine and Southern Russia, North and North-East of the Black Sea).
 They were cattle herding, horse breeding steppe dwellers who, like practically all other human populations, were themselves a product of the layers of human settlement and migration that have woven the intricate net of human racial groups since the first emergence of modern humans in Africa.
-They were also a very successful, capable and warlike people who had developed light, fast, spoke-wheeled chariots (and possibly, the composite bow) that were the wonder weapon of their time.
+They were also a very successful, capable and warlike people who had developed light, fast, spoke-wheeled chariots (and possibly, the composite bow) that were the wonder weapons of their time.

 Their eruptions may have been triggered by climate change, but their extraordinary expansion would not have been possible without their skill in the art and science of horse breeding, the development of war chariots, exceptional skill with the bow and arrow (whether the bows were composite bows or just high quality simple bows is still an open question) and whatever soft-power aspects contribute to asabiya and victory in war.

 Anyway, soon after some of these steppe dwellers started moving West, other steppe tribes headed south and southeast and split into Iranian and Indian branches.
-After possibly picking up genes and cultural memes from Central Asia (including the Bactria-Margiana Archeological complex), those tribes who migrated into India were there in strength by 1500 BCE.
+After possibly picking up genes and cultural memes from Central Asia (including the Bactria-Margiana Archeological complex), those tribes who migrated into India were certainly there in strength by 1500 BCE.
 They brought with them a distinctive economic and cultural package built around the herding of cattle, the domestication of the horse, the use of war chariots, skilled archery, the high status of warriors and the veneration of certain Gods whose cognates can be found in multiple Indo-European societies as far apart as Lithuania, Greece and Iran.

 Whatever the cultural and linguistic details, genetically speaking the Indo-Europeans and their descendants merged with older populations in India while spreading throughout the subcontinent, from what is now Afghanistan all the way to Bengal in the East and the very southern tip of India in the South.
 Of course, India has been inhabited by multiple groups of humans ever since the first arrivals from Africa migrated through what is now Arabia and entered the Indian subcontinent 50, 000 years ago.
-The most recent migrants prior to the arrival of the Indo-Europeans, were probably farmers from West Asia, who seem to have made up a large component of the genetic makeup of the people of the Indus-Saraswati civilization.
+The most recent migrants prior to the arrival of the Indo-Europeans were farmers from West Asia, who may have made up a large component of the genetic makeup of the people of the Indus-Saraswati civilization.
 The Indo-Europeans merged with these earlier populations and these various genetic strands then merged into a distinctive Indian genetic complex, easily distinguishable from other major population groups, even as it displays (like all large populations, but even more pronounced in India because of a strong tradition of caste/Jati based endogamy in the last 2000 years) a good deal of internal structure.
-Thus a population geneticist can easily identify individuals as “South Asian” using a limited set of genetic markers, even as these South Asians can be further differentiated by zooming in on various regions, castes and clans.
+Thus a population geneticist can easily identify individuals as “South Asian” (or Indian, if you prefer to use that term instead of the modern fashion of “South Asian”) using a limited set of genetic markers, even as these Indians can be further differentiated by zooming in on various regions, castes and clans.
 There is much more to say on this topic, but I will leave it to experts like Dienekes and Razib Khan and others.
 Check them out to learn more.

-While some Hindutvadis limit themselves to rejecting what they perceive (with some justification) as anti-Hindu ideological bias in Western and Leftist-Indian narratives, one vocal section simply rejects that any Indo-European migration into India ever occurred.
+While some Hindutvadis limit themselves to rejecting what they perceive (with some justification) as anti-Hindu ideological bias in Western and Leftist-Indian narratives, a very vocal section simply rejects that any Indo-European migration into India ever occurred.
 These writers have turned the story on its head, positing India as the “original/primordial” home of the Indo-Europeans and proposing an “Out of India” (OIT) theory instead of the “Aryan Migration Theory” (though I personally think it is good to give up the word Aryan in this context).
-This is a relatively recent development within the Hindutvadi universe, as many of the early Hindutvadis (perhaps because European racism ranked “Aryans” so highly) had no problem with “Aryan Invasion Theory” (AIT) and even speculated that their “original home” was as far away as the Arctic!
+This is a relatively recent development within the Hindutvadi universe, as many of the early Hindutvadis (perhaps because European racism ranked “Aryans” so highly in those days) had no problem with “Aryan Invasion Theory” (AIT) and even speculated that their “original home” was as far away as the Arctic!
 But this has changed dramatically in the last 20-30 years (aided by the conversion of a few prominent Europid Hindutvadis to this cause) and OIT is now vigorously defended, or at least kept as an open option, in Hindu nationalist circles (though those willing to question it do exist)

 I would add that (contrary to some anti-Hindutvadi propaganda) this Hindutvadi position is not necessarily about genetics or race in the usual Western context (i.e., unlike, say, the Nazis, most of them are not focused on extreme racial purity) but seems to have become popular mostly as a defense against what they perceive as the use of AMT as a tool in domestic Indian political and ideological debates by their death-match opponents, the leftists, liberals and regional separatists of India.
 To understand this, we have to go back to the origins of the Aryan invasion theory itself.
-Highly stylized accounts of the migration of Indo-Europeans (then usually described as “Aryans”) were initially developed in the 19th century by European scholars, working within Western (Monotheist, Post-Enlightenment, Marxist and now post-Marxist) models and tinged with the conscious as well as unconscious racist and supremacist politics of the age.
-Various colonial administrators and lower-level scholars who put this scholarship to work in the public sphere were also concerned with specifically colonial priorities regarding “divide and rule” within India (most explicitly, in the need to pit Southern “Dravidians” against North Indians).
-Influenced partly by the unconscious biases of the age as well as the requirements of colonial administration, these early accounts described an invasion (or invasions) in which fair-skinned “Aryan” warriors from the steppe conquered India and imposed their Indo-European religion and language upon the darker-skinned “indigenous” Indian population (the so-called Dravidians).
+Highly stylized accounts of the migration of Indo-Europeans (then usually described as “Aryans”) were initially developed in the 19th century by European scholars, working within Western (Monotheist, Post-Enlightenment) models.
+These models (and their Marxist and now post-Marxist successors) are tinged with the conscious as well as unconscious racist and supremacist politics of the age.
+Various colonial administrators and lower-level scholars who put this scholarship to work in the public sphere were concerned with specifically colonial priorities regarding “divide and rule” within India (most explicitly, in the need to pit Southern “Dravidians” against North Indians).
+Influenced partly by the unconscious biases of the age, as well as by the more conscious requirements of colonial administration, these early accounts described an invasion (or invasions) in which fair-skinned “Aryan” warriors from the steppe conquered India and imposed their Indo-European religion and language upon the darker-skinned “indigenous” Indian population (the so-called Dravidians).

-There is also a tendency to regard all or part (the elite part) of Hinduism as “Brahminism”, the religion of the oppressors and the elite, characterized above everything else by an oppressive caste system.
-It is also sometimes suggested by Leftist-Indian as well as foreign writers that Hinduism is really not a religion at all; “Hindu” being a unitary name imposed by foreigners on the variegated and heterogeneous religious traditions of India.
+There is also now a push to regard all, or part (the elite part), of Hinduism as “Brahminism”, the religion of the (foreign) oppressors and the elite.
+It is also regarded as being characterized above everything else by an oppressive caste system.
+It is even sometimes suggested by Leftist/liberal Indian as well as foreign writers that Hinduism is really not a religion at all; “Hindu” being a unitary name imposed by foreigners on the variegated and heterogeneous religious traditions of India.
 The implication here is that “Hindu Nationalists” are mistaken not just about details, or in their fondness for “fascism”, but in the very nature of the category they claim to represent.
 If “Hindu” is a false category, then how is Hindutva even possible?
 In short, even as the scholarly consensus has shifted from Aryan invasion to Aryan migration, the moral lessons drawn by the Left and by liberal writers (local as well as foreign) from these historical events continue to be tinged with specific political themes, themes that are anathema to what is called the Hindu Right.

 Of course, the popularity of these themes is not surprising because: